electroglyph/atheriz/docs/10_utilities_advanced.md

 ## 10.7 The Hot Reloader

 ### 10.7.1 Code Reloading
-Atheriz features a hot-reloader located at [`atheriz/reloader.py`](../atheriz/reloader.py).
+Atheriz features a hot-reloader located at [`atheriz/reloader.py`](../atheriz/reloader.py), which is triggered by `atheriz reload` in the terminal or by the `reload` command in-game.
 Modified Python files are detected and reloaded into the active process memory without dropping client WebSocket connections.
 Note that structural changes to class inheritance or pickling variables may still require a full server restart to resolve safely.

 [Table of Contents](./table_of_contents.md) | [Next: 11 Recipes & Tutorials](./11_recipes.md)